homebound-team/graphql-typescript-factories/README.markdown

 Will work even though `status` is technically a `EmployeeStatusDetail` object and not the `EmployeeStatus` enum directly.

 If this feature/pattern is problematic for users who don't use it, we can add a config flag to disable it.

+## Contributing

+In order to develop changes for this package, follow these steps:

+1. Make your desired changes in the [`src` directory](/src)

+2. Adjust the example files under the [`integration` directory](/integration) to use your new feature.

+3. Run `npm run build`, to create a build with your changes

+4. Run `npm run graphql-codegen`, and verify the out

 ## Todo